thilowrona/fatbox/README.md

 - This tutorial shows how to extract a fault network from a 2-D slice of a numerical model

 ### [Tutorial 2: Fault properties](https://github.com/thilowrona/fault_analysis_toolbox/blob/master/examples/2-time_stepping/2-time_stepping.ipynb)
-- This tutorial shows how to calculate the strike and length of the fault network
+- This tutorial shows how to calculate the strike and length of the extracted faults

 ### [Tutorial 2: Time stepping](https://github.com/thilowrona/fault_analysis_toolbox/blob/master/examples/2-time_stepping/2-time_stepping.ipynb)
 - This tutorial shows how to track fault networks through time in numerical models